 Ezekiel 37 in the King James Version (KJV) of the Bible tells a profound story about a vision given to the prophet Ezekiel.
 In this vision, Ezekiel finds himself in a valley filled with dry bones.
 These bones represent the hopelessness and despair of the people of Israel, who have been scattered and exiled from their homeland.

-As Ezekiel stands in the midst of this lifeless scene, God instructs him to prophesy over the bones, saying, “O ye dry bones, hear the word of the Lord” (Ezekiel 37:4, KJV).
-In response to Ezekiel’s obedience, the bones start to come together, bone to bone, and sinews and flesh cover them.
+As Ezekiel stands in the midst of this lifeless scene, God instructs him to prophesy over the bones so that they begin to come together, bone to bone, and are covered with sinews and flesh.
 However, they remain lifeless.

-Then, God commands Ezekiel to prophesy to the breath, saying, “Come from the four winds, O breath, and breathe upon these slain, that they may live” (Ezekiel 37:9, KJV).
-The breath enters the bodies, and they are revived, standing as a vast army.
+Then God commands Ezekiel to prophesy to the breath so that life enters the bodies, and they are revived, standing as a vast army.

 This vision carries a powerful message of hope and restoration.
 It symbolizes God’s ability to breathe life into seemingly hopeless situations and revive His people.
 It speaks to the restoration of Israel, both spiritually and physically, after a period of exile.